vmware-tanzu/community-edition/cli/cmd/plugin/diagnostics/README.md

   tanzu diagnostics collect [flags]

 Flags:
-      --bootstrap-cluster-name string          A specific bootstrap cluster name to diagnose --bootstrap-cluster-skip                 If true, skips bootstrap cluster diagnostics -h, --help                                   help for collect
+      --bootstrap-cluster-name string          A specific bootstrap cluster to diagnose --bootstrap-cluster-skip                 If true, skips bootstrap cluster diagnostics -h, --help                                   help for collect
-      --management-cluster-context string      The context name of the management cluster (required) (default "mgmt-webtier-1-admin@mgmt-webtier-1")
-      --management-cluster-kubeconfig string   The management cluster config file (required) (default "${HOME}/.kube-tkg/config")
-      --management-cluster-name string         The name of the management cluster (required) (default "mgmt-webtier-1") --management-cluster-skip                If true, skips management cluster diagnostics --output-dir string                      Output directory for collected bundle (default "./") --work-dir string                        Working directory for collected data (default "${HOME}/.config/tanzu/diagnostics")
+      --management-cluster-context string      The context name of the management cluster --management-cluster-kubeconfig string   The management cluster config file (required) --management-cluster-name string         The name of the management cluster (required) --management-cluster-skip                If true, skips management cluster diagnostics --output-dir string                      Output directory for collected bundle (default "./") --standalone-cluster-context string      The context name of the standalone cluster --standalone-cluster-kubeconfig string   The standalone cluster config file (required) (default "${HOME}/.kube/config") --standalone-cluster-name string         The name for the standalone cluster (required) --work-dir string                        Working directory for collected data (default "${HOME}/.config/tanzu/diagnostics")
-      --workload-cluster-infra string          Overrides the infrastructure type for the managed cluster (i.e. aws, azure, vsphere, etc) (default "docker")
+      --workload-cluster-context string        The context name of the workload cluster --workload-cluster-infra string          Overrides the infrastructure type for the managed cluster (i.e. aws, azure, vsphere, etc) (default "docker")
-      --workload-cluster-name string           The name of the managed cluster for which to collect diagnostics (required) --workload-cluster-namespace string      The namespace where managed workload resources are stored (required) --workload-cluster-standalone            If true, workload cluster is treated as standalone
+      --workload-cluster-kubeconfig string     The workload cluster config file --workload-cluster-name string           The name of the managed cluster for which to collect diagnostics (required) --workload-cluster-namespace string      The namespace where managed workload resources are stored (default "default")
 ```